danomatika/ofxLua/README.md

 ### Classes

-Simple Lua class support is provided by the class() function from the [Lua Users wiki](http://lua-users.org/wiki/SimpleLuaClasses).
-This implementation allows for inheritance and usage is as follows:
+Simple Lua class support is provided by the class() function from the [Lua Users wiki](http://lua-users.org/wiki/SimpleLuaClasses):

     -- class declaration
     MyClass = class()